openmeteo/loggertodb/docs/usage.rst

     ``nullstr = -9999``.

 delimiter, decimal_separator, date_format
-   Some file formats may be dependent upon regional settings; these formats support ``delimiter``, ``decimal_separator``, and ``date_format``.  ``date_format`` is specified in the same way as for `strftime(3)`_.
+   Some storage formats may be dependent upon regional settings; these formats support ``delimiter``, ``decimal_separator``, and ``date_format``.  ``date_format`` is specified in the same way as for `strftime(3)`_.

    .. _strftime(3): http://docs.python.org/lib/module-time.html

+ignore_lines
+    For storage formats that are text files, it specifies a regular expression that, if it matches, the line will be ignored.
+This is useful to ignore header lines or otherwise lines that shouldn't be processed.

 timezone
    See `Daylight saving time`_.